Data-Ezequiel17/CDC-real-time/README.md

 ## Features
 + Displays multiple real-time tables showing Create, Read, Update, Delete operations from postgres database.
-+ Able to click on the 'Live Event Chart' and zoom in to a specific CRUD operations happening in real-time.
++ Able to click on the 'Live Event Chart' and zoom into a specific CRUD operations happening in real-time.
 + Hover over certain charts and get more details.

 ## Project files description